CM2Walki/EFModStarter/README.md

 # The Achievements
 The launcher uses the [Steamworks.NET API library](https://steamworks.github.io/).
 This will obviously only work if your .exe is launched via Steam.
 The _CoHEF.exe_ itself is only responsible for writting changes to Steam that were read from the _pipeline.dat_.
 It does **not** read directly from the game!
 The _pipeline.dat_ is written to by SCAR, to make this work you will need both a pure Lua JSON library and the lua-io library (you can find those in the EF_Bin folder).

-You will need to adapt the lua table in the _achievements.scar_ to correctly represent the achievement of your mod:
+You will need to adapt the lua table in the _achievements.scar_ to correctly represent the achievements of your mod:

 "lua_name" = { "steamachievement_name", "achievement_status" }